tommyblue/docker-otrs/README.md

 ## Troubleshooting

 If you get an "Internal server error" at any moment with OTRS, probably is a permission problem.
 You can check `/var/log/apache/error.log` to be sure.
-In this case just this command (run as root) will probably fix the problem:
+In this case the following command (run as root) will probably fix the problem:

 ```
 cd /opt/otrs/bin && ./otrs.SetPermissions.pl /opt/otrs --otrs-user=otrsserviceuser --otrs-group=nogroup --web-user=www-data --web-group=www-data